 - How was the assignment or test graded?
 What did the teacher expect?

 - What did you produce?
-What was your method of producing this?
+What was your method of producing it?
 Try to break down the major pieces of what you did.

 - What is the difference between the expectation and what you produced?

 - Why did this discrepancy happen?
 What flaw in your method most strongly contributed to this failure?

 - What are you going to change about your method to prevent it from happening again?